ovgu12/nestjs/README.md

 From root folder

 - `yarn` to install packages
+- `yarn serve` to serve all packages
-- `yarn build` to build backend and frontend packages
+- `yarn build` to build packages
+- `yarn lint` to check linting of packages
-- `yarn test` to unit tests of all packages
+- `yarn test` to unit tests of packages
-- `yarn e2e` to run e2e tests of all packages
+- `yarn e2e` to run e2e tests of packages
-- `yarn serve` to serve backend http://localhost:8090 and frontend http://localhost:4200

 ## TODO